cncf/foundation/blog-guidelines.md

 CNCF will review the statement, as we do for the content for the blog, to approve the content.
 If changes are needed, we will provide suggested changes.

 ## Promotion ##
-Your blog will be shared on CNCF’s Twitter channel.
-Please feel free to retweet or share.
+Please feel free to share the blog on Twitter and reach out to [blog@cncf.io](blog@cncf.io) if you would like to request CNCF's handle RTs.

 ## How to submit for consideration ##
 Please submit a brief summary and the topic of the post to blog@cncf.io for consideration.
 Or you can supply the blog for review.
 We will respond with a proposed date of publication or if it’s not suitable for the CNCF blog, we will provide feedback and direction.